kritarth-awasthi/Sudarshana/android/README.md

 All device output was routed through the SIM800L GSM module.

 ## Tech Stack
-- Kotlin
+- Kotlin.
-- Android SDK
+- Android SDK.
-- SMS receiver (for prototype)
+- SMS receiver (for prototype).

 ## Full Vision Roadmap
 The complete application was designed to include: